Employee terms, conditions and benefits

 |Friday||8.45am to 4.45pm|

 We are committed, wherever possible, to providing employees with a degree of flexibility in their working hours to enable them to balance their working life with their domestic circumstances.
-The Flexible Working Hours Scheme aims to provide this flexibility by allowing a choice in the start and finish times, whilst at the same time offering the Council the flexibility to manage fluctuations in workloads.
+The Flexible Working Hours Scheme aims to provide this flexibility by allowing a choice in the start and finish times, whilst at the same time offering us the flexibility to manage fluctuations in workloads.

 The scheme is open to all employee, subject to the demands of the department within which the employee works.
 The scheme operates on a pro rata basis for part-time employees.